How to Request a Background Check

 Cost and Type of Background Check Required

 All criminal history background checks will include a search of the National Sex Offender Registry database.
-State of Texas criminal history records must be checked for all new hires who reside in Texas.
+If the applicant or employee has lived only in the State of Texas within the past seven years, the criminal history check will be through the Texas Department of Public Safety (DPS).
 If the person has lived outside of the State of Texas within the past seven years, a national check through the vendor is required.
+When the applicant or employee is age 25 or younger, the vendor check is required if the person has lived outside of Texas at any time since age 17.

 If the applicant or employee is age 25 or younger, the vendor check is required if the person has lived outside of Texas at any time since age 17.
 The vendor will collect information for the State of Texas and any other state in which the person resided.
 A national check through the vendor is required for all faculty, Administrative and Professional (A&P, code 1000), and other specific positions.
 If a vendor check is not otherwise required and the person has lived in Texas for the past seven years, the check will be made through the Texas Department of Public Safety (DPS) website.
 The hiring department can request a vendor check for any hire, even if it is not required.
 See the reference chart below to determine which type of check will be conducted.